gjroots/esp32_nat_router_plus/README.md

 # ESP32-NAT Router +

+This Firmware that helps you use the ESP32 as a WiFi router.
+You can use it to do a few things, like make your existing WiFi signal stronger, create a new WiFi network for guests or smart devices, or simplify a more complicated network.
+It can handle data at a speed of more than 15mbps.

 ## Acknowledgments

 This project builds upon the works of *Martin-Ger's* [ESP32 NAT Router](https://github.com/martin-ger/esp32_nat_router) and *Sam Denty's* [Wi-PWN](https://github.com/samdenty/Wi-PWN) for the UI design.
 However, other sources have also provided inspiration and contributed to the development of this project, including: